Youssef-abdelouali/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

  * @s: Pointer to the string to be searched.
  * @c: Character to be located.
  *
- * Return: Pointer to the first occurrence of c in s, or NULL if not found.
+ * Return: 0 if the character is not found, otherwise a pointer to the first
+ *         occurrence of the character in the string.
  */
 char *_strchr(char *s, char c)
 {